Lady by the River is now available for sale on Amazon.

 Q: What is Lady by the River?

-A: Lady by the River is a short book that will leave you moved and inspired.
+Long Answer: Lady by the River is a short book that will leave you moved and inspired.
 It makes a great bathroom book because you can literally pick it up and start reading it on any page and find something to grab your mind.
 However, it also makes for a great bedside book because the variety of stories will give you options for nightly reading.
 I have a friend who keeps a copy of the book inside of her teacher bag and she has whipped it out for “sponge fillers” with her high schoolers.
 This means that she uses small windows of time – like ten or fifteen minutes – to explore parts of the books with students who are learning more about self-awareness and personal growth.
 And let’s admit it – the self-learning journey never stops for humans.
 We are always growing – always learning more about who we are as we respond to the myriad of events that come our way.
 This book has a dynamic energy to it – and I am not just saying that because I edited it and helped get it going.
 Seriously, the feedback continues to remind me that we have done something special with our sharing here.
 My father-n-law had the ultimate compliment when he said he “could not out the book down” and he is not a book reader.
 I will share more of the “reader comments” later on this year (I am making a promo video with some local readers) and will post snippets on Priorhouse blog as well.
 But the ending story that I must share was after I talked to Doc Jeff.
 I wish I had been recording what he shared – but it was earlier this year and he just finished reading Lady by the River.
 He was moved and he went on about the inspiration he felt – the unity he felt among the different stories – and then he noted how “we are all lady by the river” and we all need encouragement.
 Well… I feel this way after I skim the book too.
 Completely encouraged and like ‘we are all lady by the river.”
 And I know that it should not be surprising – to feel uplifted after reading a book about perseverance – that was the aim.
 But it still amazes me to see people’s responses and to also feel that tinge of excitement inside.
 And so with that said, I encourage you to consider getting a copy of the book.
 It is available on Amazon and I will also have some copies for sale via this blog later this year.

-A: Lady by the River is a short book that offers everyday stories from everyday people who have persevered through everyday struggles.
+Formal Answer: Lady by the River is a short book that offers everyday stories from everyday people who have persevered through everyday struggles.
 Nine authors of different ages, gender, race and faiths have dropped their guard and opened up about their experiences with the hope that you might be fortified.
 Each author shared a unique experience about pushing on and overcoming.
 Some authors shared specific tips and others gave narrative so that we might extract what we choose.

 EXCERPTS FROM THE BOOK: